 Many of these symptoms are incredibly common and unlikely to indicate brain cancer.
 But if you’ve been experiencing these symptoms for more than a week, if they’ve come on suddenly, if they’re not relieved by over-the-counter pain medications, or if you’re alarmed by any of them, it’s a good idea to have them checked out by a doctor.

 Common brain cancer symptoms include:

-- headaches (usually worse in the morning)
+- headaches that are usually worse in the morning

-- lack of coordination
+- a lack of coordination

-- lack of balance
+- a lack of balance

 - difficulty walking

-- memory problems
+- memory lapses

 - difficulty thinking

 - unexplained passing out, or syncope